jacob7choi/jacob7choi/README.md

 ### 👋 I am Jacob!
-# 🔭 I’m currently working on creating this README!
+# 🔭 Welcome to my README!
-# 🌱 I’m currently learning python!
+# 🌱 I’m currently learning Python!
 # 👯 I’m looking to collaborate on projects!
 # 🤔 I’m looking for help with
 # 💬 Ask me about anything!